 After adjustment for age, age squared, sex, race (census race categories), ethnicity (Hispanic or Latino), BMI, and a single variable indicating a vulnerability to severe infection (e.g. high-risk co-morbidity or immunocompromised) blood type O showed a protective effect against both acquiring (OR = 0.86, p < 0.0001), and being hospitalized for the infection (OR = 0.81, p = 0.05).
 The protective effect of acquiring the infection strengthened in models restricted to the “exposed” population (OR = 0.81, p < 0.0001).
 (Table 1).

 In the whole population, those with the O blood group were 9-18% less likely to test positive compared to the other groups.
 When looking at only exposed individuals, those with O blood group were 13-26% less likely to test positive.

-23andMe launched its COVID-19 study on April 6th, inviting customers to participate in the large-scale study looking at whether genetics could help explain the differences in severity among patients.
-In early May, the study was expanded to those outside of 23andMe who have experienced severe COVID-19 symptoms.
+23andMe launched its COVID-19 study on April 6th.
+We invited customers to participate in the large-scale study looking at whether genetics could help explain the differences in severity among patients.
+In May, the study was expanded.
+We added individuals outside of 23andMe who have experienced severe COVID-19 symptoms.
 The expanded study, in which 23andMe is providing 10,000 kits free of charge, aims to identify individuals who tested positive and were hospitalized for COVID-19.
-As part of the research, participants answer survey questions about whether they’ve experienced cold or flu-like symptoms, whether they’ve been diagnosed or treated for COVID-19, and whether they’ve been hospitalized for the illness.
+As part of the research, participants answer survey questions.
+These are questions about whether they’ve experienced cold or flu-like symptoms for instance.
+We also ask whether they’ve been diagnosed or treated for COVID-19, and whether they’ve been hospitalized for the illness.

-The study and recruitment are ongoing, with the hope that we can use our research platform to better understand differences in how people respond to the virus.
-Ultimately, we hope to publish our research findings in order to provide more insight into COVID-19 for the scientific community.
+The study and recruitment are ongoing.
+We hope that we can use our research platform to better understand differences in how people respond to the virus.
+Ultimately, we hope to publish our research findings.
+We want to provide more insight into COVID-19 for the scientific community.